thejud/text-processing-cookbook/README.md

      f
      g

-Now, select everything between the line starting with c, and the line starting with e:
+Now, let's select everything between the line starting with c, and the line starting with e:

     perl -nE'print if /^c/../^e/' letters
      c
      d
      e

+Here we're using perl's bare `print` call to print the entire line based on a conditional expression.
+Once whatever is on the left side of the `..` is matched, the entire expression becomes true (and the line is printed).
+The expression becomes false AFTER the right side is matched.
+Often, regexes are used on each side, e.g. `print if /^START/../^END/` to print all lines between START and END.
+There are a few tips and tricks, described in very gory detail in the perl docs: https://perldoc.perl.org/perlop.html#Range-Operators

-If integers are provided for one or both conditions, it is matched against the line number (AKA $.)
+If integers are provided for one or both conditions, it is matched against the ordinal line number (AKA $.)

-    perl -nE'print if /^c/..5' letters
+    perl -nE'print if 3..5' letters
      c
      d
      e

+And, combining both a line number and a pattern, we get:

-    perl -nE'print if 3..5' letters
+    perl -nE'print if /^c/..5' letters
      c
      d
      e